 Alternative conservative methods for a degenerative hip condition are typically the first recommended treatment options.
 Surgery is an invasive procedure and an important decision that you should make only when other alternatives treatments fail.
 Most surgeons, including Los Angeles orthopedic surgeon Dr. Daniel C. Allison, will use alternative treatments and therapeutic options to relieve your pain and improve hip joint function.
 However, if pain persists and mobility remains impaired then a hip replacement may be the best option to restore your quality of life.

 One of the most important things to consider when selecting a doctor is trust.
 If you’re experiencing hip pain and concerned that you might require surgery, you trust your doctor to recommend what is the most effective and necessary treatment for you.
 Dr. Allison is a highly regarded and esteemed orthopedic oncologist who understands that receiving a patient’s trust is priceless.
 His is exceptionally qualified in treating complex orthopedic conditions and degenerative joints including the hip.
-Dr. Allison provides exceptional care both with his compassion and surgical talent.Contact An Orthopedic Specialist
+Dr. Allison provides exceptional care both with his compassion and surgical talent.Contact Us About Alternatives to Hip Replacement

 Is Non-Surgical Treatment Right for You?

 A key factor in whether or not you need hip replacement is based on what is detected in an x-ray.
 Doctors will only recommend hip replacement if the x-ray indicates joint damage.
 If that is not the case, then most likely alternative hip treatment is sufficient.